 When light interacts with matter, it can either be reflected, absorbed, transmitted, or scattered.
-We are interested in this last type of light/sample interaction for the purposes of this tutorial.
-As the Raman scattered light carries information about vibrational modes of the molecule, a vibrational spectrum may be obtained.
-This allows the identification of molecules and their functional groups, similar to IR spectroscopy, but with visible range light.
+One type of scattering is called Raman scattering and this is the basis for Raman spectroscopy.
+Raman spectroscopy is useful as the Raman scattered light carries information about vibrational modes of the sample molecules.
+A Raman spectrum enables the identification of molecules and their functional groups, similar to IR spectroscopy, but with visible range light.

 Raman spectroscopy is the study of the interaction between light and matter where light is inelastically scattered: a process based upon the Raman spectroscopy principle.

 In a Raman spectroscopy experiment, light of a single wavelength is focused onto a sample.
 Most commonly a laser is used as it is a powerful monochromatic source.
 The photons from the laser interact with the molecules of the sample and are scattered inelastically.
 With Raman spectroscopy, we collect and study the spectrum generated from the scattered photons.

 Photons interacting with molecules most commonly scatter elastically.
 This is called Rayleigh scattering.
 Rayleigh scattered photons have the same wavelength as the incident light.
 However, approximately 1 out of a million photons are inelastically scattered...an effect first described by Sir Chandrasekhara Raman in 1922.
 This is the Raman spectroscopy principle.